-This announcement has been prepared by Orica Limited.
+The Review of Operations has been prepared by Orica Limited.
 The information contained is for informational purposes only.
-The information contained in this presentation is not investment or financial product advice and is not intended to be used as the basis for making an investment decision.
-This announcement has been prepared without taking into account the investment objectives, financial situation or particular needs of any particular person.
+The information contained in the Review of Operations is not investment or financial product advice and is not intended to be used as the basis for making an investment decision.
+The Review of Operations has been prepared without taking into account the investment objectives, financial situation or particular needs of any particular person.

 No representation or warranty, express or implied, is made as to the fairness, accuracy, completeness or correctness of the information, opinions and conclusions contained in this presentation.
 To the maximum extent permitted by law, none of Orica Limited, its directors, employees or agents, nor any other person accepts any liability, including, without limitation, any liability arising out of fault or negligence, for any loss arising from the use of the information contained in this presentation.
-In particular, no representation or warranty, express or implied, is given as to the accuracy, completeness or correctness, likelihood of achievement or reasonableness of any forecasts, prospects or returns contained in this announcement.
+In particular, no representation or warranty, express or implied, is given as to the accuracy, completeness or correctness, likelihood of achievement or reasonableness of any forecasts, prospects or returns contained in the Review of Operations.
 Such forecasts, prospects or returns are by their nature subject to significant uncertainties and contingencies.